 - Strain your cider, add sweetener if desired, serve warm and enjoy!
 Since half my apples were quite sweet, I found no need to add any additional sugar.
 You can taste your cider to see what you think, and if you’d like it to be sweeter, add up to 1/2 cup brown sugar, stirring to dissolve while the cider’s still hot.

-- This will keep in the fridge for a few days.
-I like to add whiskey each time I reheat some, taking care to simmer gently.
+I like to add whiskey each time I reheat some, taking care to simmer gently so the alcohol doesn't evaporate too much.
 Serve with a dried apple slice, slice of orange and star anise on the rim of the glass if you’re feeling extra fancy.

 I hope you liked this recipe!
 Please do tag me if you make this mulled cider, I love seeing your creations.